j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 ### Incident Overview

-On `2026-01-30`, EmberForge Studios experienced a multi-stage intrusion that began on an artist workstation and progressed to a server and Domain Controller.
-Available telemetry shows that the attacker gained execution on `EC2AMAZ-B9GHHO6.emberforge.local` after user `lmartin` extracted a downloaded archive, mounted `EmberForge_Review.iso`, and triggered execution of `D:\review.dll` through `rundll32.exe`.
+On `2026-01-30`, EmberForge Studios experienced a multi-stage intrusion that started on an artist workstation and later spread to a server and Domain Controller.
+The earliest confirmed malicious activity in the reviewed telemetry occurred on `EC2AMAZ-B9GHHO6.emberforge.local`, where user `lmartin` extracted a downloaded archive, mounted `EmberForge_Review.iso`, and then executed `D:\review.dll` through `rundll32.exe`.

-From there, the attacker established a follow-on payload in `C:\Users\Public\update.exe`, used a `fodhelper.exe` registry hijack to bypass UAC, dumped LSASS credentials, injected into `spoolsv.exe` running as `NT AUTHORITY\SYSTEM`, and moved laterally to `EC2AMAZ-16V3AU4.emberforge.local`.
-On the server, the attacker staged tooling from `sync[.]cloud-endpoint[.]net`, configured `AnyDesk`, compressed `C:\GameDev` into `C:\Users\Public\gamedev.zip`, and exfiltrated the archive to MEGA using `rclone.exe`.
+From there, the intrusion moved quickly.
+The attacker established a follow-on payload in `C:\Users\Public\update.exe`, used a `fodhelper.exe` registry hijack to bypass UAC, created an LSASS dump, injected into `spoolsv.exe` running as `NT AUTHORITY\SYSTEM`, and then pivoted to `EC2AMAZ-16V3AU4.emberforge.local`.
+On the server, the attacker staged tooling from `sync[.]cloud-endpoint[.]net`, configured `AnyDesk`, compressed `C:\GameDev` into `C:\Users\Public\gamedev.zip`, and exfiltrated that archive to MEGA using `rclone.exe`.

-The intrusion also extended to the Domain Controller, `EC2AMAZ-EEU3IA2.emberforge.local`, where the attacker used `vssadmin.exe` to create a shadow copy, copied `ntds.dit`, created a backdoor account named `svc_backup`, added that account to `Domain Admins`, created scheduled task persistence, and cleared event logs with `wevtutil.exe`.
+The compromise also reached the Domain Controller, `EC2AMAZ-EEU3IA2.emberforge.local`, where the attacker used `vssadmin.exe` to create a shadow copy, copied `ntds.dit`, created a backdoor account named `svc_backup`, added that account to `Domain Admins`, created scheduled task persistence, and cleared event logs with `wevtutil.exe`.

 ### Key Findings